 Built on the patented Deep Session Inspection® architecture, Fidelis XPS™ is able to understand the context of data flowing into and throughout a particular network being protected, and any unauthorized data exiting the network can be identified and prevented from ever leaving.
-Unlike other providers who purchase document cracking and content analysis components from third parties, Fidelis XPS has been architected from the ground-up to see, study, and stop advanced threats.
+Unlike document cracking and content analysis components created by third parties, Fidelis XPS has been architected from the ground up to see, study, and stop advanced threats.

 Step 1.
 Packet Capture: Packets are captured flowing across the network either out-of-band or inline on the network.